SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 you don't write `try` before it.
 For information about working with errors, see <doc:ErrorHandling>.

-You can use `if` expressions
-on the right-hand side of an assignment, as shown in the example above, and as the value that a function or closure returns.
+In addition to using `if` expressions on the right-hand side of an assignment, as shown in the examples above, you can also use them as the value that a function or closure returns.

 ### Switch